-For our family of five, the Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
+Moreover, for our family of five, the Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
 To our surprise, the kids were greeted with two pop tent beds in the room, with a plush Teddy for each, books, and a welcome basket full of sweets for their stay; all part of their Bedtime in Beantown package.
-The tents even had the girl’s names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
+For example, the tents even had the girl’s names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
 And it gave Jason and me a room totally to ourselves!

-As the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
+Furthermore, as the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
 One of the elevators is painted white with red stitching to mimic that of a baseball.
 This alone kept Gemma busy all weekend, tallying the number of times she rode in the Baseball Elevator- 11 to be exact.
-Other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!
+For instance, other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!

 The next day we wasted no time getting up and out, to enjoy the streets of Boston with picture perfect weather.
 Our waiter from the previous night offered a couple of tips, mentioning that Castle Island was definitely worth checking out!
 We’d never been, so this was our first stop after breakfast.
 Castle Island combines history and recreation, where we toured and walked the perimeter of Fort Independence, watched the kids romp in the playground, and enjoyed calm beaches along the Bay.
 Such a beautiful spot and I totally recommend it for kids!